|

 -

-- The butterflies lay their eggs on the leaf of tall grass, which is the food
+- The butterflies lay eggs on the leaf of tall grass, which is the food

 of their caterpillars.
-They feed on different types of grass, including Kangaroo
+The caterpillars feed on different types of grasses, including Kangaroo

 Grass Themeda australis and rice plants.
 They